 The beef is cooked in tomato, onions, and white wine, allowing it to soak up every inch of flavor available.
 It’s a thing of beauty.

-The best thing is that, with the brisket already having been cooked, you’ve already done most of the heavy lifting.
+The best thing is that, with the brisket cooked and ready to go, you’ve already done most of the heavy lifting.

 A perfect solution for people as lazy as me.